-ATMs are available in Lhasa, Shigatse and few more towns.
+ATMs are available in Lhasa, Shigatse, and a few more towns.
 Credit cards can only be used in Lhasa.
 You can also bring US dollars and Euros.

 Tipping is not generally practiced in Tibet.
 However you are free to tip your guide and driver, They may expect to assume all went well.
 Maybe 10$ to 15$ per day per person for the guide and $10 per day for the driver is reasonable.

-Before you start travelling ensure you are enjoying a sound health.
-Make sure your dental health is fine when it comes to the long trip.
+Before you start traveling ensure you are enjoying sound health.
+Make sure your dental health is fine when it comes to long trips.
 For people wearing glasses, it is good to carry a spare along with the prescription.